 - 3.1.
 A public consultation process informs the ACCC's assessment of the likely public benefits and detriments from the Conduct. - 3.2.
-The ACCC invited submissions from a range of potentially interested parties, including major fuel wholesalers and retailers, airports, industry and motoring associations, terminal operators, and government departments. - 3.3.
-The ACCC did not receive any submissions from interested parties in relation to the application during the consultation period. - 3.4.
-The ACCC encourages interested parties to make a submission in relation to this draft determination.
+Prior to the draft determination, the ACCC invited submissions from a range of potentially interested parties, including major fuel wholesalers and retailers, airports, industry and motoring associations, terminal operators, and government departments. - 3.3.
+The ACCC did not receive any submissions from interested parties in relation to the application during this consultation period. - 3.4.
+Following the release of the draft determination, the ACCC received one submission, from the RACQ, which is available on the ACCC's Public Register for this matter. - 3.5.
+The RACQ submits that it is concerned about the potential implications of the Conduct on competition and consumer welfare, but did not specify the exact nature of these concerns.
+The RACQ further submits that in its view, the terms of the draft determination are reasonable and sufficient to address any immediate competition, pricing and consumer welfare concerns.